SpektraSystems/Azure-Synapse-Analytic-Day/01-explore-data-lake.md

 ## Summary

-- In this exercise you have completed exploring the **Data Lake** with **Synapse SQL On-demand** and **Synapse Spark**.
+- In this exercise, you have completed exploring the **Data Lake** with **Synapse SQL On-demand** and **Synapse Spark**.
 Now you can move on to the next exercise by clicking on the Next button at the bottom right of this page.